rornsokheng/MoiveWeb-practice-API/README.md

 ## Features

-This is a Nuxt JS + Tailwind CSS boilerplate code with preconfigured libraries and packages with the following features:
+This is a React JS + Tailwind CSS boilerplate code with preconfigured libraries and packages with the following features:

 - Preconfigured [VueTailwind](https://www.vue-tailwind.com/) with highly customizable tailwind module
 - Integrated [nuxt/axios](https://axios.nuxtjs.org/) for promise based HTTP client